enkidevs/curriculum/javascript/core/array-methods/how-to-merge-two-arrays.md

 let array3 = array1.concat(array2);
 ```

-The notable difference when using `concat` is that it, instead of merging one array into another, it generates a new array out of the two merged arrays.
+The notable difference when using `concat` is that, instead of merging one array into another, it generates a new array out of the two merged arrays.

-Note that, unlike other languages, JavaScript does not support `+` for concatenating arrays.
+Note that, unlike other languages, JavaScript does not support using `+` to concatenate arrays.
 The output of such an operation would be a string:

 ```javascript
 console.log([1, 2] + [3, 4])